picosonic/bomberman-nes/README.md

 ![JPG](/imgstore/whc4f9a3ebbbf486.jpg)

-Get sources from Git and run MAKE.BAT to build .NES file.
+Get sources from Git and run build.sh to build .nes file.

-Comments are on russian, sorry ))

 Enjoy!